 Festschrift for Albert H. Teich: The State of Science Policy On December 15, 2011, AAAS held a symposium to honor Albert H. Teich upon his retirement from the association after 32 years of service.
 This volume, like the symposium, was intended as an exploration of contemporary topics in science policy.
 Over the course of a distinguished career, Al made contributions both broad and deep to the field.
 The range and significance of his contributions are reflected only in part by the topics and authors in this book, as well as the speakers and attendees of the symposium.

-Guide to Graduate Education in Science, Engineering and Public Policy The purpose of this guide is to provide up-to-date information on academic Science, Engineering, and Public Policy (SEPP) programs to assist prospective students, researchers, administrators, and funding agencies in obtaining a picture of the field and identifying programs whose offerings meet their individual needs and interests.
+Guide to Graduate Education in Science, Engineering and Public Policy UPDATE: The Guide to Graduate Education in Science, Engineering and Public Policy has been integrated into the resources for Engaging Scientists and Engineers in Policy (ESEP).
+To view the updated list of academic programs, click on the resources tab on the ESEP site.
+The purpose of this guide is to provide up-to-date information on academic Science, Engineering, and Public Policy (SEPP) programs to assist prospective students, researchers, administrators, and funding agencies in obtaining a picture of the field and identifying programs whose offerings meet their individual needs and interests.

 Facilitating Interdisciplinary Research and Education: A Practical Guide On March 28-29, 2011, the AAAS and the University of Colorado Biofrontiers Institute hosted a workshop entitled "Science on FIRE: Facilitating Interdisciplinary Research and Education."
 The workshop brought together more than 150 practitioners, administrators, and funders of interdisciplinary research to identify keys to success and strategies for overcoming barriers.
 This document, which has been drawn from the presentations and discussions at the workshop, has been written for anyone involved with or interested in interdisciplinary research and education, including funders, administrators, researchers, faculty, and students.
 It is a practical guide to motivating, organizing, and establishing interdisciplinary programs.
 List of past workshops and symposia on interdisciplinary research.